nats-io/nats-architecture-and-design/spec/connection.md

 If the Server sends `PING`, the client should answer with `PONG`.
 If the Client sends `PING`, the Server should answer with `PONG`.

-If two consecutive `PONGs are missed, the client should treat the connection as broken, and it should start reconnect attempts.
+If two (configurable) consecutive `PONGs are missed, the client should treat the connection as broken, and it should start reconnect attempts.

 The default interval for PING is 2 minutes.

-#### Client connection related options
-These options should be available to end users, allowing control over connection handling.

-#####

 ### Error Handling (TODO)